top of page

 Anthony Tollin

-Anthony has a 25-year history in comics, including a 15-plus year tenure with his late wife Adrienne as the regular colorists on about 85% of DC's top-selling titles: SUPERMAN, GREEN LANTERN, NEW TEEN TITANS, BATMAN, DETECTIVE COMICS, Mike Grell's WARLORD, CRISIS ON INFINITE EARTHS, JUSTICE LEAGUE OF AMERICA, AMBUSH BUG, etc. He started out on DC's staff back when they numbered only 33 people (including the payroll department upstairs), and his two immediate bosses had both worked on ACTION COMICS #1.
-He worked regularly with almost all the major Silver and Bronze Age artists including Curt Swan, George Perez, Don Newton, Gil Kane, Jim Aparo, Joe Kubert, Irv Novick, Don Heck, Jerry Ordway, Mike Grell, etc., and co-authored 1979's THE SHADOW SCRAPBOOK with Walter Gibson (creator of The Shadow).
+ANTHONY TOLLIN has a 25-year history in comics, including a 15-plus year tenure with his late wife Adrienne as the regular colorists on about 85% of DC's top-selling titles: Superman, Green Lantern, New Teen Titans, Batman, Detective Comics, Mike Grell's Warlord, Crisis on Infinite Earths, Justice League of America, Ambush Bug, etc. He started out on DC's staff back when they numbered only 33 people (including the payroll department upstairs), and his two immediate bosses had both worked on Action Comics #1.
+He worked regularly with almost all the major Silver and Bronze Age artists including Curt Swan, George Perez, Don Newton, Gil Kane, Jim Aparo, Joe Kubert, Irv Novick, Don Heck, Jerry Ordway, Mike Grell, etc., and co-authored 1979's The Shadow Scrapbook with Walter Gibson (creator of The Shadow).

 Buddy Saunders